 "After coming across an email from Adaptive Insights, I took a closer look because I really needed to find a better solution for budgeting," remembers Eyles.
 "The Adaptive Insights website detailed a lot of information about the solution.
 The price point was reasonable and the core features were exactly what I was looking for.
 I began viewing the videos and reviewing the training documentation.
 It was a great solution to solving our budgeting challenges."

-The finance team rolled out Adaptive to five users across the organization.
+The finance team rolled out Adaptive Insights to five users across the organization.
 The biggest benefits were the web-based access, reduction in errors, and automated allocations and assumptions.

 "Working with spreadsheets was a perpetual ticking time bomb.
 Errors were constantly undermining your efforts and I was always double checking that links were working.
 It was tedious and time consuming," recalls Eyles.
-"Now with Adaptive, I use the application on a more proactive basis, updating the forecast as the year goes on.
+"Now with Adaptive Insights, I use the application on a more proactive basis, updating the forecast as the year goes on.
 Once you have built the initial model, it is easy to update and build reports."

-Now with Adaptive, the finance team can produce timely forecasts.
+Now with Adaptive Insights, the finance team can produce timely forecasts.
 As business conditions change, they can revamp how they run the business based on accessible information and analysis.
-"Adaptive has saved me a heap of work compared to putting together a spreadsheet model.
+"Adaptive Insights has saved me a heap of work compared to putting together a spreadsheet model.
 I also benefit from using the notes function to add important details to the budget," explains Eyles.
 "I am constantly looking at the application to review the budget, run reports and to get information quickly at our fingertips."